David-Durst/embeddedHaskellAetherling/theory/Contribution.md

             1. p.
 11 - unclear what it means that "code generation strategy maximizes spatial parallelism".
 P. 7 said only spatial parallelism inside operators.
 Stencils like their fold aren't parallelizable since it uses the foldl type signature with an initial value and no requirements that accumulator function is associative and commutative.
     1. Analogous to rewrite rules - p.
 7 - compile each skeleton to a correspodning dataflow actor
         1. p.
 22 - no space-time rewrite rules proposed in this paper
+        1. p.
+10 - they do have optimizations in the dataflow IR however
+        1. **Profile Guided Dataflow Transformation for FPGAs and CPUs** - p.
+7-8 - Perform rewrite rules on dataflow actors including
+            1. actor fusion - merge actors to save on communication costs as actors communicate through FIFOs and inside actors can have shared memory
+            1. Actor fission - split actors and run them in parallel
+            1. loop fission - requires analyzing code to make sure no loop-carry dependencies
+            1. task parallelism - building parallel reduce trees
     1. Analogous to scheduling - instead of finding parallelism, mapping to CAL compiler that solves for firing rates and using FIFOs to match variable latency
     1. Analogous to clock calculus - p.
 10 - the actors communicate asynchronously through FIFOs that are sized using the CAL compilre
         1. Not specified in paper, but very likely - CAL compiler looks at CSDF patterns and determines the right FIFO sizes